evanmiller67/button_gluttons/README.md

 - Take one of their buttons to shame them and show your button gluttony
 - Play until you have no more badges

-## Bosses - CafePress employees
+### Bosses - CafePress employees
 - Count for 2 buttons
 - Have scarce buttons

+### Achievements
+- Beat CP employee
+- Beat 3 CP employees
+- Beat all CP employees
+- Beat 1/5/10/20/50/100 people
+- 10/20/50/100 battles
+- 3/5/8/10 kill streak

+### Weaponry

 ## ZOMG [Leaderboard](http://buttongluttons.heroku.com)
 ## WTF [Twitter feed](http://www.twitter.com/buttongluttons)

 REGISTER - Scan the unique QR code, a page to register just for you

 - Name, email, CP newsletter (unchecked by default)
 - QR code has a special 5 alpha-numeric code that is yours (on button/merch)
 - Your registered code is saved in cookie/session when you register

 walk around, battle people (scan their QR code) both players must acknowledge that you're playing